 Quit and Stay Quit Monday is a new way to think about quitting smoking.
-The idea is to encourage people to use Monday as the day to quit, reinforce their quit, celebrate progress or get back on track after a weekend relapse.
+The idea is to encourage people to use Monday as the day to quit, reinforce their quit, celebrate progress or get back on track after a relapse.

 Research shows that people view Monday as the day for a fresh start.
 On Monday individuals set their health intentions for the week and are more likely to start or restart healthy behaviors, including quitting smoking.

 As many as 70% of smokers who try to quit relapse and it takes an average of 7-10 times to quit for good.
 A weekly prompt can motivate more frequent quit attempts, one of the key objectives of the Institute of Medicine’s blueprint for ending our nation’s tobacco problem.

 According to the American Cancer Society, Tobacco use remains the single largest preventable cause of disease and premature death in the US, yet more than 45 million Americans still smoke cigarettes.
 As of 2010, there were also 13.2 million cigar smokers in the US, and 2.2 million who smoke tobacco in pipes.